ioda-net/geo-infra/docs/dev/front.rst

 The front is written is JavaScript with the `AngularJS <https://angularjs.org/>`__ framework and rely on the `Google Closure Compiler <https://developers.google.com/closure/compiler/>`__ to work.

 The build process relies on `geo-infra <https://github.com/ioda-net/geo-infra>`__.
 Before building the project, you must run ``npm install`` in the directory in which you cloned ``geo-front3`` in order to download all the dependencies.
-This is required to have some commands in ``node_modules/.bin`` that are required to build the project.
+This is required to have some commands in ``node_modules/.bin`` that are needed to build the project.

 .. contents::